vkbo/novelWriter/docs/source/write_projects.rst

 These are purely there for the user's convenience, and you are not required to use them for any other feature to work.
 No other part of novelWriter accesses this information.
-The intention is to use these to indicate at what stage of completeion each novel file is, or how important the content of a note file is to the plot.
+The intention is to use these to indicate at what stage of completion each novel file is, or how important the content of a note file is to the plot.
 You don't have to use them this way, that's just what they were intended for, but you can make them whatever you want.